koushiktech2020/product_management_app/README.md

 ## Features

-- User authentication (Login/Register pages) with form validation
+- **Enhanced User Authentication**: Login/Register with secure API integration using user ID from server responses
 - User logout functionality with API integration
 - Product listing and management
-- Protected routes with authentication checks
+- Protected routes with robust authentication checks
 - API integration with backend for authentication and product management
 - Responsive design with Bootstrap 5
 - Modern React 19 with TypeScript
 - Fast development with Vite
 - Client-side routing with React Router DOM
 - Form validation utilities
-- HTTP requests with Axios
+- HTTP requests with Axios (direct implementation for optimal performance)
 - ESLint for code quality
 - Custom CSS styling